cambridge-collection/xslt-transformation-engine/docs/README.md

 For these tests to run, you will need:

-1. Source and destinations buckets that your shell can access using the AWS credentials stored in env variables (as outlined [above](#aws-environment-variables)).
-The name of the destination bucket must be set in `AWS_OUTPUT_BUCKET`.
+1. Ensure that the container has been set up properly with the required environment variables.
+It will also need to be able to access your source and destination buckets.
+If testing a local aws dev instance, your shell will need [AWS credentials stored in env variables](#aws-environment-variables).
+If you are testing an actual AWS lambda, it will need to have appropriate IAM access to the buckets.
 2. The source bucket should contain at least one TEI file.
 3. Modify the test events so that they refer to those buckets and your TEI file, replacing:
    - `my-most-awesome-source-b5cf96c0-e114` with your source bucket's name.
    - `my_awesome_tei/sample.xml` with the `full/path/to/yourteifile.xml`.

 ## Instructions for running the standalone container